tearingItUp786/go-lang-todo/readme.md

 # Go todo + htmx + tailwind + lit

 This project is a simple todo app using go, htmx, and lit web components.
+It's the first time I've ever used any of these technologies but I gotta say, it was a blast 🚀!

 ## getting started